 On initial discussions, we were under the impression that or clients wanted to continue the design theme of the existing waterfront (traditional), but perhaps dial-up the level of design, detail, and quality to fit-in.
 Our early concepts did just that while adding a new master suite, enhanced bedrooms with bunk space, screened porch, enhanced kitchen, wet-bar, fireplace, laundry, bathrooms, and living spaces while infilling the space between house and garage.
 To that point, our discussions had focused mostly on the functional and budgetary aspects of the project.
 Once we got a good start on those issues, the discussions turned to the exterior and interior aesthetics.

 Our client shared a few images and surprised us with a desire and means to go modern.
 Months later, the client remembered that Chris’ eyes lit-up when the conversation went that direction.
 That’s probably true, but for the record, HAUS enjoys all types of architecture including the nuances of each client relationship and resulting design solutions.
 We love that our clients challenge us and Don/JoAnn have done just that; what a pleasure it is to work with such fun people.

-HAUS’ sister company, WERK | Building Modern, is the construction manager for the project, so we get to be involved in every aspect of the project daily.
+HAUS’ sister company, WERK | Building Modern, is the construction manager for the project.
+So fortunately, we are involved in every aspect of the project from beginning to end.
 Our best projects are the projects where we are the builder and are able to protect the vision.
 With the process, the client and project benefit from the daily involvement of the Architect within the construction process; every design, detail, and cost decision goes through the Owner and Architect, which is really important if design is a priority.
 Thanks to Chris Adams for his daily oversight, framing, and trim carpentry work.
-Thanks to all of the other trade contractors, many of whom we are working with for the first time due to the project’s location.
+Thanks to all trade contractors, many of whom we are working with for the first time.
+This is because of the project location.

-Construction Process – Lakeside Modern Cottage
+Construction Process – Lakeside Modern Lodge